-&lt;sup>50 UNC Modification 0425V: "Re-establishment of Supply Meter Points - Shipperless sites".
+&lt;sup>59 UNC Modification 0425V: "Re-establishment of Supply Meter Points - Shipperless sites".

-&lt;sup>49 UNC Modification 0424: "Re-establishment of Supply Meter Points - prospective measures to address shipperless sites".
+&lt;sup>58 UNC Modification 0424: "Re-establishment of Supply Meter Points - prospective measures to address shipperless sites".

-- Shipperless Sites SSrP report from the CDSP; - Connection Details for Shipperless Sites report from the CDSP; - Annual Load Profiles for the West Midlands (WM) LDZ from the CDSP, aggregated to monthly level, as a proxy for the national profile; and - Our Consumption Forecast (as described in Section 4 of this Statement).
+- Shipperless Sites PTS report from the CDSP; - Shipperless Sites SSrP report from the CDSP; - Connection Details for Shipperless Sites report from the CDSP; - Annual Load Profiles for the West Midlands (WM) LDZ from the CDSP, aggregated to monthly level, as a proxy for the national profile; and - Our Consumption Forecast (as described in Section 4 of this Statement).